SUBJECT ACCESS REQUESTS (SAR)

 How do I make a request for my records (SAR)?

-Simply come to the practice and ask for a Subject Access Request (SAR) form.
-Or phone us and we can arrange for one to be sent to you.
+In Person -Simply come to the practice in person with ID and ask for a Subject Access Request (SAR) form.

 For us to progress your request we will need to have evidence that you are who you say you are!
 Your medical information is exceptionally personal and sensitive and we have a duty of care to protect it for you.